sherryazhang/arrival/README.md

 ### the deepdive
 My approach so far looks at overall behavior across all users.
 But order behavior is subjective.
 Here, I propose an interesting question to answer - how often and consistent do each user order?
 The insights would be useful for user segmentation and to deliver personalized experiences.

 The method I use is statistics, looking at the mean and standard deviation of order time along with total number of orders per user.
-A low standard deviation - less than 2 - and high order count - more than 5 - is a reasonable range to consider a user consistent.
+A low standard deviation and high order count point to consistent behavior.

 In Postgres SQL, I first make two CTEs to get the total number of orders per user: